 Originally picked up by the ASPCA, Kali also found her way to the same Sheltie rescue where Bailey had come from.
-(To my knowledge, there is unfortunately no operating Collie rescue in Georgia.)
+(While there is no Georgia-based Collie rescue, the Florida-based rescue Friends of Collies and Shelties does service Georgia as well.)
 When Lisa went to meet Kali at Lynda’s house, she was hiding in a closet and only came out with Lynda’s coaxing.
 Lisa said she looked at Kali and “knew right away I wanted to take her home and make her happy.”

 With Piper’s help, Lisa succeeded in doing just that.
 Kali looked to Lisa for love and Piper for leadership.
 She had no concept of how to play with toys, but she did love playing with other dogs.
 Now, after 4 years of living with Lisa, Kali is “the most loving Collie” and much less fearful; but she still has no liking for men – leading Lisa to believe she must have been abused by a man at some point.

 When Lisa suffered a head injury in June of 2018, Kali and Piper repaid her for rescuing them by offering the constant, legendary devotion displayed by dogs the world over.
 For over 4 months, Lisa couldn’t go to work.
 Instead, she had weekly therapy sessions.
 “I was so glad to come home to my love bugs, she told me.
 “They never left my side.”